tinyml-kenya/tinyml-kenya/README.md

 - [Meetup](https://www.meetup.com/tiny-ml-enabling-ultra-low-power-ml-at-the-edge-kenya/)
 - [Twitter](https://twitter.com/tinymlkenya?lang=en)

-- If you have any questions or ideas feel free to [reach out to us](tinymlkenya@gmail.com)
+- If you have any questions or ideas feel free to reach out to us at tinymlkenya@gmail.com

 ## Explore Our Repositories